adradek/rockefeller/README.md

 # Rockefeller Wallet

-Be rich.
-Be happy 🤑💰💰💰
+Be happy.
+Be rich 🤑💰💰💰